Happy Easter

-Happy Easter (Joyeuses Pâques) is a 1984 French comedy film, adapted from Jean Poiret's eponymous play, that was directed by Georges Lautner and stars Jean-Paul Belmondo with Sophie Marceau and Marie Laforêt.
+Happy Easter (Joyeuses Pâques) is a 1984 French comedy film directed by Georges Lautner and adapted from the 1980 play by Jean Poiret.
+It stars Jean-Paul Belmondo, Sophie Marceau and Marie Laforêt.
+The film follows a philandering businessman who, when caught by his wife with a much younger woman, passes the woman off as his daughter from a previous marriage.